 Common Uses for Drills & Impact Drivers

 Drills are most commonly used to drill holes and to drive in screws and other small fasteners.
 They make a great choice for quick projects around the home.

 Some may ask, what is an impact driver used for?
 Impact drivers are more commonly used to drive in a large quantity of fasteners, longer screws and lag bolts.
 Long screws and, with the use of an adapter, lag bolts can be driven in more easily by an impact driver.
 If you use impact-rated, 1/4-inch hex-shank drill bits, you can accomplish some basic drilling tasks with an impact driver.
 However, these tasks will be limited in scope.
 An impact driver is not ideal for precision drilling tasks and should be limited to jobs where the size or placement of the hole is not crucial but more torque may be needed, such as drilling through metal and dense or knotty wood.

 Tip: Always follow manufacturer’s use and safety recommendations for drills and drill accessories.

-There are two modes of operation on most hammer drills.
-In addition to its normal action, the hammer function can be turned off.
-This lets the drill function as a standard drill-driver for use with wood or metal.
-This can be useful when you are unsure what the material is you’ll be drilling – if, for example, you are unsure if there is wood or concrete behind a wall – but since a hammer drill is more expensive and heavier than a standard drill, it would not be an advisable tool for lighter household tasks.
+They are most commonly used for drilling in concrete and masonry.
+The hammering portion of this motion can be turned off, allowing the tool to function more like a standard drill.
+This can be useful when you are unsure what the material you’ll be drilling is.
+For example, if you’re are unsure if there is wood or concrete behind a wall, a hammer drill is a great choice.
+However, since a hammer drill is more expensive and heavier than a standard drill, it is not ideal for lighter household tasks.

-If your tools will get heavy and regular usage, investing in brushless may be a great value in the long run, but if you only break out your tools box for occasional household and DIY projects, brushed tools can serve you well and save you upfront costs.
-See our guide on types of drills for more information.
+If your tools will get heavy and regular usage, investing in brushless may be a great value in the long run, but if you only break out your tool box for occasional household and DIY projects, brushed tools can serve you well and save you upfront costs.